Jason Stiles

-Jason Stiles (born June 28, 1973) is a former American football quarterback who played two seasons with the Portland Forest Dragons of the Arena Football League and one season overseas in the German Football League 2.
+Jason Stiles (born June 28, 1973) is an American former professional football quarterback who played two seasons with the Portland Forest Dragons of the Arena Football League.
 He played college football at Western Washington University.
-Stiles first enrolled at Santa Margarita Catholic High School in Rancho Santa Margarita, California before transferring to Decatur High School in Federal Way, Washington.
 Stiles was also a member of the Wolfsburg Blue Wings.

-Early years
+Early life

-Stiles first played high school football for the Santa Margarita Catholic High School Eagles.
+Stiles first played high school football at Santa Margarita Catholic High School in Rancho Santa Margarita, California.
 He was the state's leading passer in 1990.
 He recorded 22 touchdowns on 3,200 passing yards in two years for the Eagles.
 Stiles earned all-league honors twice and was team captain for two years.
 He also lettered two years in baseball and basketball.
-He spent his last two years of high school paying for the Decatur High School Golden Gators, graduating in 1991.
+He spent his last two years of high school playing at Decatur High School in Federal Way, Washington, graduating in 1991.

 College career

 Stiles played college football for the Western Washington Vikings from 1992 to 1995.
 He recorded career totals of 7,854 passing yards, 1,052 pass attempts, 585 pass completions and 67 touchdown passes.
 He earned all-Columbia Football Association honors in 1995 and was an NAIA All-America selection.
 Stiles was also named little all-Northwest three times.
 He also the Vikings to two appearances in the NAIA playoffs.
 In 1992, Stiles threw a touchdown pass to wide receiver Chris Moore against the University of Puget Sound which would later win an ESPY for Greatest College Play at the inaugural ESPY awards show.